Density-matrix functional theory of the attractive Hubbard model: Statistical analogy of pairing correlations

 In \cref{fig:2}\,(c) the Bloch-state occupation numbers $\eta_{k\sigma}$ are shown as functions of $|U|/t$.
 One observes that the present \gls{ife} approximation reproduces the crossover from weak to strong interactions qualitatively well.
 For $|U|/t\ll 1$ one obtains $\eta_{k\sigma}=1$ for $|k|<\pi/2$ and $\eta_{k\sigma}=0$ otherwise, as expected for weakly interacting fermions.
 As the interaction strength increases, charge fluctuations are progressively suppressed in order to favor local pairing.
 Consequently, $\eta_{k\sigma}$ decreases (increases) for $|k|<\pi/2$ ($k>\pi/2$) until $\eta_{k\sigma}\to 1/2$ for all $k\sigma$ in the strongly correlated limit.
-Quantitatively, the comparison with the exact results shows that the \gls{ife} ansatz underestimates (overestimates) $\eta_{k\sigma}$ for $|k|=3\pi/7$ ($|k|=4\pi/7$) at intermediate interaction strength.
-This means that the excitations of electrons across the Fermi energy $\veps_F=0$, which are the result of correlations, are overestimated.
-The same behaviour has already been observed in the repulsive case~\cite{Muller_jul2018}, which is not surprising since the attractive and repulsive Hubbard models are related by an electron-hole transformation~\footnote{ The electron-hole transformation relating positive-$U$ and negative-$U$ Hubbard models is obtained by introducing the following hole-annihilation operators: $\ca[h]{i\up}=\ca{i\up}$ and $\ca[h]{i\dw}=\ct{i\dw}$.
+Quantitatively, the comparison with the exact results is in most cases remarkably good.
+Only for $|k|=3\pi/7$ ($|k|=4\pi/7$) at intermediate interaction strength we find that the \gls{ife} ansatz underestimates (overestimates) $\eta_{k\sigma}$ significantly.
+This means that in these cases the excitations of electrons across the Fermi energy $\veps_F=0$, which are the result of correlations, are overestimated.
+The same behavior has already been observed in the repulsive case~\cite{Muller_jul2018}, which is not surprising since the attractive and repulsive Hubbard models are related by an electron-hole transformation~\footnote{ The electron-hole transformation relating positive-$U$ and negative-$U$ Hubbard models is obtained by introducing the following hole-annihilation operators: $\ca[h]{i\up}=\ca{i\up}$ and $\ca[h]{i\dw}=\ct{i\dw}$.
 It implies a change of sign in the down-spin hopping integrals and therefore leaves $\hat{H}$ invariant only for bipartite lattices, in which case one sets $\ca[h]{i\dw}=-\ct{i\dw}$ for $i$ belonging to one of the two sublattices.